KJ5CYM/MBRKill/README.md

 # MBRKill-v1.0
 MBR virus for Windows XP.
 Overwrites the bootloader with a funny message.
-MBR viruses are viruses for the master boot record.
+MBR viruses for the master boot record.
+No other parts of the system will be harmed.
+You can check the code for yourself!

 # Usage:
 Build the virus by running mbrkill.bat